-However, he acknowledged that some of his comments had caused offence within the Jewish community, for which he was "truly sorry".
+However he acknowledged some of his comments had caused offence within the Jewish community for which he said he was “truly sorry”.

 Labour leader Jeremy Corbyn, one of his oldest political allies on the left, said he was “sad” to see him resign but it was the “right thing to do”.